 Acute respiratory failure occurs when fluid builds up in the air sacs in your lungs.
 When that happens, your lungs can’t release oxygen into your blood.
 In turn, your organs can’t get enough oxygen-rich blood to function.
 You can also develop acute respiratory failure if your lungs can’t remove carbon dioxide from your blood.

-Respiratory failure happens when the capillaries in your air sacs can’t properly exchange carbon dioxide for oxygen.
+Respiratory failure happens when the capillaries, or tiny blood vessels, surrounding your air sacs can’t properly exchange carbon dioxide for oxygen.
 The condition can be acute or chronic.
-Acute respiratory failure causes you to experience immediate symptoms from not having enough oxygen in your body.
+With acute respiratory failure, you experience immediate symptoms from not having enough oxygen in your body.
 In most cases, this failure may lead to death if it’s not treated quickly.

 The two types of acute and chronic respiratory failure are hypoxemic and hypercapnic.
-Both conditions can trigger serious complications.
+Both conditions can trigger serious complications and the conditions often coexist.

-Hypercapnic respiratory failure means there’s too much carbon dioxide in your blood and near normal or not enough oxygen.
+Hypercapnic respiratory failure means that there’s too much carbon dioxide in your blood, and near normal or not enough oxygen in your blood.

 Acute respiratory failure has several different causes: